everglow994/bigdatafinal/README.md

 -------------

-        We use keras library to establish a Collaborative Denoising Auto Encoder Neural Network with one hidden layer, the data is
+        We use keras library to establish a Collaborative Denoising Auto Encoder Neural Network with one hidden layer as in net.py.
+The data is fed into the network using load_data() funtion in data.py We code our metric evaluation function in metric.py as apk().
+        We train our model in train.py and print the final mean average precision of case Top@1, Top@5 and Top@10

 -----
 Usage